 Unclassified Service - The Civil Service status of employees appointed without competitive examination to positions that are not subject to the discipline or removal provisions contained in R.C.
 Section 124.34.
 This includes employees who receive external interim, intermittent or temporary appointments pursuant to R.C.
 Section 124.30 (B), those employees appointed to administrative staff positions for which an appointing authority is given specific statutory authority to set compensation, and the deputies and assistants of elective or principal executive officers authorized to act for and in the place of their principals or holding a fiduciary relation to their principals, clerical and administrative support employees and other positions specified in the City of Galion’s Civil Service Rules and Regulations.
 Such employees serve at the pleasure of the Appointing Authority.

-Employees should also reference Section 8.02 of the Galion City Charter for clarification regarding unclassified status.

 Vendor - Any individual or group engaged in or desiring to engage in the supply of goods, materials or services, (which are utilized in the conduct of public business) to the Employer and/or its employees.

 Verbal Warning - Written documentation of a verbal counseling and instruction which is provided to the employee and placed in the employee's personnel file to correct any misconduct and improve the employee's conduct and performance.